FredHutch/easybuild-life-sciences/README.md

 Easybuild logic is contained in easyblocks - these are what execute the build.
 You can get a list of easyblocks with: `eb --list-easyblocks`.

-There are a number of mandatory parameters for each easyblock, which can be displayed with : `eb -a -e <easyblock>`.
+There are a number of mandatory parameters for each easyblock, which can be displayed with:

+`eb -a -e <easyblock>`

 For this explanation, we will use the `ConfigureMake` easyblock, which should be familiar to anyone who has manually built software: `./configure && make && make install`.